Mélodie Razaka.

 Inner Child series

-Made at Ishoken, the Tajimi City Pottery Design and Technical Center, my first ceramic series was a quiet rebellion: letting my inner child lead the way through form, glaze and play, during an in-between season.
+Made at Ishoken, the Tajimi City Pottery Design and Technical Center, my first ceramic series was a quiet rebellion.
+After years spent orchestrating institutional projects for the Institut français du Japon in Kyoto, this return to the earth was a visceral need to come back to the body.
+Letting my inner child lead the way through form, glaze and play, during an in-between season.

 The term “inner child” names the wounds and silences of childhood that keep acting in our adult lives.
 With the Donut de Proust (a Proustian madeleine reimagined as a donut) and these comforting forms, clay lets me give tangible form to my emotions, so that my traumas are given the time to heal, gently.